minddog/potent-potables/README.markdown

 Potent Potables brings the promise of a quiz-show application that anyone can setup and use.
 Multiple games can run in parallel, if you are to run this on a server.

+## Question Management
+Questions are crowd-sourced from folks and can be added to the compilation via pull requests.

+## Host Console
+An interface to manage the show from.
+Try not to face any contestants when used.

 ## Requirements
 * python 2.7.x
 * a linux or mac server